keycloak/keycloak-quickstarts/service-jee-jaxrs/README.md

 System Requirements
 -------------------

-You need to have WildFly 8, 9 or 10 running.
+You need to have WildFly 10 running.

 All you need to build this project is Java 8.0 (Java SDK 1.8) or later and Maven 3.1.1 or later.